JayanaGunaweera01/IOS-Weather-App/README.md

 ## Overview

-This is a weather detection app with tourist destinations application created using SwiftUI and OpenWeather APIs.Developed as the coursework of MODULE: (2023) 6COSC021C.1 Mobile Native Application Development at University of Westminster,UK using a mac-in-cloud.
+This is a weather detection app with tourist destinations created using SwiftUI and OpenWeather APIs.
+Developed as the coursework of MODULE: (2023) 6COSC021C.1 Mobile Native Application Development at University of Westminster,UK using a mac-in-cloud.

 ## Getting Started